 Says the European Commission,

-“The aim of this package is to improve the detection of suspicious transactions and activities, and to close loopholes used by criminals to launder illicit proceeds or finance terrorist activities through the financial system.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“The aim of this package is to improve the detection of suspicious transactions and activities, and to close loopholes used by criminals to launder illicit proceeds or finance terrorist activities through the financial system.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action